Pinched Nerve In The Neck

 - Injected steroids in the area compressing the nerve

-If these treatments do not help, then you may be referred to a Spine Surgeon for an assessment.
+However, if these treatments do not help, then you may be referred to a Spine Surgeon for an assessment.

-If you would like to learn how to exercise your neck at work, click HERE.
+To learn how to exercise your neck at work, click HERE.

 Neck Doctors in Jacksonville, FL